-The tools remove, apply and smooth are executed immediately, i.e., you do not have to confirm the input with the space bar.
+The tools remove, apply and smooth (without additional function, with "preserve concave areas" or with "preserve convex areas") are executed immediately, i.e., you do not have to confirm the input with the space bar.
 The intensity of this processing can be adjusted using the intensity slider.
 You can use the left arrow to undo individual editing steps and continue working on an earlier editing status or restore original.